-The index looks at car loans, tolls, fuel, public transport, insurance, servicing and tyres, registration/CTP and licence fees, and roadside assistance.
+The index looks at eight key transport costs: car loans, tolls, fuel, public transport, insurance, servicing and tyres, registration/CTP and licence fees, and roadside assistance.

 6 ways we can help you save

 SG Fleet can reduce your cost of motoring with novated leasing – a clever way to lower your car expenses and help you save on tax.
 Here’s how: